tigerbeetle/tigerbeetle/src/clients/node/README.md

   }
 }
 ```

-The example above shows that the account in index 1 failed
-with error 1.
-This error here means that `account1` and
-`account3` were created successfully.
-But `account2` was not
-created.

 To handle errors you can either 1) exactly match error codes returned
 from `client.createAccounts` with enum values in the